-Little evidence exists to support the proposition that a donated conservation easement, in the absence of a charitable trust agreement (not to be confused with the grant of conservation easement), is a charitable trust in Pennsylvania; indeed, there is complelling evidence to the contrary.
-(Holder covenants may be used to buttress easments and do not run into the legal obstacles or suffer from the policy failings of the trust proposition.)
+Little evidence exists to support the proposition that a donated conservation easement, in the absence of a charitable trust agreement, is a charitable trust in Pennsylvania; indeed, there is compelling evidence to the contrary.
+(Holder covenants may be used to buttress easements and do not run into the legal obstacles or suffer from the policy failings of the trust proposition.)

-By statute and by common law interpretation in Pennsylvania, a conservation easement is a real estate interest and is governed by real estate law, in particuar, the law of servitudes.
-Its essential features are described in the guide The Nature of the Conservation Easement and the Document Granting It.
+By statute and by common law interpretation in Pennsylvania, a conservation easement is a real estate interest and is governed by real estate law, in particular, the law of servitudes.
+Its essential features are described in the WeConservePA guide The Nature of the Conservation Easement and the Document Granting It.

 Advocates of the charitable trust proposition make assertions about the nature of conservation easement work without substantive real-world evidence to validate their key claims.
 Often, the facts argue against them.
 Contrary to their assumptions and the conclusions that spring from them:

 Advocates of the trust proposition present statistics on the growing number of conservation easements as an indicator of a growing problem with easement amendments, one that is best fixed by application of charitable trust principles.
 What’s striking, however, is that despite decades of ever-increasing numbers of conservation easements, the modification (or termination) of easements contrary to advancing conservation and the public interest appears virtually non-existent.

 Many hundreds of easements have been donated in Pennsylvania in the past several decades.
 A couple dozen easement instruments at most may be amended each year.
 These amendments have occurred and continue to occur without controversy.
 Nowhere does one find dissenting land trust directors, volunteers, or members; objecting local government officials; or the public condemning the judgment of land trust boards of directors.
 Nowhere does one find conservation or the public interest being subverted.